 If you liked this post you might also like:

-My guide to camping in Durham and my guide to camping Newcastle.
+My guide to camping in Durham, my guide to camping Newcastle and Wild camping Northumberland (7 scenic spots).
 My friend Sam at North East Family fun has a helpful guide to camping by the beach along the Northumberland Coast that includes suggestions of things to do in the area.
 My mini-break to the Northumberland Coast blog post suggests things to do in the Bamburgh area, including the Farne Islands boat tour.

 I also have a review of the Boe Rigg Campsite in Bellingham which whilst it doesn’t offer camping on the Northumberland Coast, it does offer wonderful camping in the Northumberland National Park with dark skies status.